Last updated on September 13th, 2021 at 10:28 am

 An average bathroom scale can’t measure the entire weight of your trailer tongue.
 That’s why you take your initial reading and multiply it by three!
 This should be your trailer’s tongue weight.

-BetterWeigh Mobile Towing
+Use BetterWeigh Mobile Towing

 While it’s another accessory to buy, most RVers enjoy using a little device called the BetterWeigh Mobile Towing Scale by CURT (which you can see on Amazon).
 This device can measure the weight of your trailer and tow vehicle as well as specific parts of your trailer, such as the gross weight, cargo, payload, tongue weight, pin weight, and weight distribution.
-Plus it is controlled via your smartphone so that you can weigh whatever you’d like on the go with little to no hassle!
+Plus it is controlled via your smartphone so you can weigh whatever you’d like on the go with little to no hassle!

 It is an incredibly easy device to use as well as install.
 It simply plugs into your vehicle’s diagnostic port under the steering wheel and uses Bluetooth to send the information to your phone.
 Sounds like magic, right?
 It is in a way but requires a bit of math to calculate your trailer’s weight.

 From a level surface, accelerate your unhitched vehicle to about 25mph.
 This handy device receives data about torque and translates that into vehicle weight.
 Once you have the tow vehicle weight, hook up your trailer and once again accelerate to 25mph.
 The device will report your combined gross vehicle weight.
 Subtract the weight of your truck from the combined weight and you have your trailer weight all on its own!
+This is demonstrated clearly in the video below:

-Where Else Can I Weigh?
+Where Else Can I Weigh My Travel Trailer?

 If you aren’t ready to weigh your trailer at home, it can be done elsewhere for a fee.
 Fill up your trailer as if you were camping, then head to the professionals!
 Some places you can weigh your trailer are: